The Story of How I Got into SOPs

 SOPs are the basis of franchise businesses.
 Some of the best examples are from the largest fast-food restaurant chains.
 They craft these manuals in a very user-friendly way; employees are thankful to have them!
-Which, in turn, is a great way to integrate powerful selling points, and ensure employees carry them out perfectly.
-This documents also help these fast-food chains attain the status of the most in-demand franchises to acquire and manage.
-Because of how straight forward their instructions for potential buyers and employees are, it is easy to replicate the success.
+This, in turn, is a great way to integrate powerful selling points and ensure employees carry them out perfectly.
+These documents also help these fast-food chains attain the status of the most in-demand franchises to acquire and manage.
+Because of how straightforward their instructions for potential buyers and employees are, it is easy to replicate the success.

 - Detailed descriptions of how to place ingredients: employees are not clueless or confused while going through the complicated (and pricey) procedure of preparing food.

 - Support to new franchise owners: from the application stage to when the franchise opens.